About

 Board of Directors

 The Board of Directors oversees the activities of the CCAC.
-Each director holds office for a term of three years except for the Chair and Vice-Chair who serve two consecutive two-year terms as Vice-Chair and then Chair.
+Each director holds office for a term of three years except for the chair and vice-chair who serve two consecutive two-year terms, first as vice-chair and then chair.

 Directors